Is pharmacy for me? Is being a pharmacy technician easy?

 How much does the program cost?

-The cost of the program averages about $6,300.
-In addition to tuition and textbooks, include uniforms, physical examination, criminal background check, drug screen and specific vaccinations.
+The cost of the program averages between $7,000 to $10,000 depending on general education classes..
+This includes tuition, textbooks, uniforms, physical examination, criminal background check, drug screen and specific vaccinations.
 In addition, the student must provide proof of health and accident insurance.

 - Tuition and Fees are available for upcoming and current semesters.

 - Students may apply for financial aid or meet with a financial aid representative on any campus.

 How much do pharmacy technicians make?